DRP installation

 contains a Python tree.
 One of the directories is

-, which contains a script called activate
+/path/to/megara/bin, which contains a script called activate.
+To

 activate the environment, we source (a bash shell command) this script